verygoodsecurity/netlify-plugin-vgs/README.md

 # VGS Plugin for Netlify (alpha version)
-The plugin lets you update VGS routes at the same time as your site deployments happen, which is making your deployments idempotent.
+The plugin lets you update VGS routes at the same time as your site deployments, which make your deployments idempotent.
 [Example project](https://github.com/verygoodsecurity/netlify-plugin-example)

 ## Project Setup

-1. First, you will need to create VGS account [here](https://dashboard.verygoodsecurity.com)
+1. First, you will need to create a VGS account [here](https://dashboard.verygoodsecurity.com)
 2. Then, create a simple index.html file with a form:
 ```html
 <!DOCTYPE html>